shah-zeb-naveed/data-structures-and-algorithms/README.md

       - Just use value ranges as a base case
   - Complete Binary Tree:
     - level order traversal is sufficient
+    - Heap: is a complete binary tree
+    -   all levels of the tree, except possibly the last one (deepest) are fully filled, and, if the last level of the tree is not complete, the nodes of that level are filled from left to right.
-    - Heap: is a complete binary tree.
-It uses can array and children can be accessed at particular indices.
+    -   It uses an array and children can be accessed at particular indices.
 Do simple recursion that creates a node with arr[i] value and recurses while setting right and left children.
   - A full Binary where every node has either 0 or 2 children.
 It is easy to serialize such trees as every internal node has 2 children.
     - Method 1: We can simply store preorder traversal and store a bit with every node to indicate whether the node is an internal node or a leaf node.
     - Method 2: use preorder and postorder.
 Preorder tells what is the root and postorder tells elements that are children/grand-children of the root.
 Do this recursively.